subvertnormality/Numerals/readme.md

 View the application running at http://quiet-beach-8520.herokuapp.com/ .

 The tests are written in PHPUnit and can be run in the usual manner.
-The application code is independent of Laravel, and is hooked up inside a Laravel controller.
+The application code is independent of Laravel, sits in app/lib and is hooked up inside a Laravel controller.
 Laravel essentially provides an API which the javascript client interacts with.

 ### Things that could be improved given more time